Vietnam travel guide

 What to do in Halong Bay

 A visit to UNESCO World Heritage site of Ha Long Bay is highly recommended, especially as the region has just been announced as one of the new 7 Wonders of Nature.
 Halong Bay is in the north of Vietnam and is to the east of Hanoi by 170km in the Quáng Ninh province.
 Many visitors are drawn to Halong for a glimpse of the everyday life played out on the floating houses and villages, where entire families live.
 Visitors can also discover the ancient rock formations and the various activities and adventures that can be enjoyed both on water and within the many caves.

-The bay is situated on the Gulf of Tonkin and has some 1,969 islands formed from limestone scattered across 1,553 square kilometres.
-The coastline itself is some 120km long and is a popular place to swim and fish, as there are around 200 different species of fish and a huge variety of molluscs.
-The crystal clear lakes within the islands make an ideal spot for kayaking, snorkelling and swimming and inside the caves and grottoes explorers can try rock climbing and rappelling.
+The bay is situated on the Gulf of Tonkin and has some 1,969 islands formed from limestone scattered across 1,553 square kilometers.
+The coastline itself is some 120km long and is a popular place to swim and fish, as there are around 200 different species of fish and a huge variety of mollusks.
+The crystal clear lakes within the islands make an ideal spot for kayaking, snorkeling, and swimming and inside the caves and grottoes, explorers can try rock climbing and rappel.

 Rent A Junk – Stay overnight or a least a few hours aboard a traditional junk on Halong Bay.
 Gawp at some of the 1,969 limestone islands which rise up from the waters.
 Routes are monitored and visitors will need to buy a ticket and choose a route around the bay.
 Route one is Thien Cung Grotto and Dau Go Cave.
 Route two will visit Sung Sot Cave and route three will explore Su Tu Bien Islet.
 The choice is yours!